 Whether you are the landlord or the tenant, you must provide evidence which backs up your side of the story.
 This could include copies of the lease agreement, photographs, rent receipts, notices sent or received, bills or estimates for damage.
 The tenant must also bring any back rent or other money owed in case the judge rules in the landlord’s favor.

-If you are trying to have a third party witness back up your claim, that witness must physically appear in court on the day of the trail.
+If you are trying to have a third-party witness back up your claim, that witness must physically appear in court on the day of the trial.
 A signed statement by this third-party witness cannot be used as evidence.

 On the day of the trail, before going before a judge, the landlord and tenant will be given the option of meeting with a mediator to settle the case.
 Often, the landlord and tenant will be able to come to a mutual agreement without having to go before the judge.

 When It's Time to Go Before a Judge

 If the landlord and tenant are not able to settle their case by using a mediator, they will go before the judge.
 Each side will be able to provide their evidence to back up their side of the story.
 The judge will examine the evidence and rule in favor of either the landlord or the tenant.